Pre-Professional Advising

 Pre-Law Advising

-We have two pre-law advisors.
-Please email them directly to schedule an advising appointment.
+We have one pre-law advisor.
+Please email directly her to schedule an advising appointment.
 It is important to work with the pre-law advisors throughout the undergraduate process in order to be prepared for the law school application process:

 - Dr. Adriane Bilous, Associate Director of Graduate Studies and Fellowship Advisement, at abilous01@manhattan.edu.